julihejt/snake-game/README.md

 ## Features

-- **Responsive Design:** The game is playable on different screen sizes.
 - **High Score Tracking:** The game tracks the highest score achieved during the current session.
 - **Difficulty Progression:** The speed of the snake increases as it eats more food, making the game progressively more challenging.
 - **Keyboard Controls:** The game is controlled using the arrow keys on your keyboard.